 There are both C++ and QML examples available.

-Shows how to capture a still image or record video. or video.
+Shows how to capture a still image or record video.

 Playing audio and video.